trungnt11/trungnt11.github.io/_posts/2020-02-06-fast-ai-lesson-8-notes-backprop-from-the-foundations.md

-Now we understand how backprop works, we luckily don't have to derive anymore derivatives of tensors, we can instead from now on harness PyTorch's autograd to do all the work for us!
+Now that we understand how backprop works, we luckily don't have to derive anymore derivatives of tensors, we can instead from now on harness PyTorch's autograd to do all the work for us!

 ```python
 model = Model(m, nh, 1)